Close Menu

 What Is the Debt-to-Income Ratio?

-The debt-to-income ratio, or DTI, is a straightforward but powerful financial metric.
-It compares your monthly debt obligations to your gross monthly income—meaning the income you earn before taxes and other deductions.
+The debt-to-income ratio (DTI) is a straightforward yet powerful financial metric.
+It compares your monthly debt obligations to your gross monthly income—meaning your income before taxes and other deductions.
 This ratio helps lenders, financial advisors, and you understand how much of your income is committed to paying debts.

 Knowing your DTI is essential, as many mortgage programs set limits on it.
 For most lenders, 43% is the highest DTI ratio allowed when qualifying for a mortgage, which means your debts should not exceed 43% of your income to be considered a good candidate for a loan.
 Data from houseloan.com backs this threshold.